crystalleelucas/belly-button-challenge/README.md

 Weekly Washing Frequency Gauge Hints Use console.log inside of your JavaScript code to see what your data looks like at each step.

 Refer to the Plotly.js documentation Links to an external site.when building the plots.

+Made with help from my tutor Jesse Wright.